 Iterators are everywhere in Python.
 They are elegantly implemented within

-for loops, comprehensions, generators etc. but hidden in plain sight.
+for loops, comprehensions, generators etc. but are hidden in plain sight.

 Iterator in Python is simply an object that can be iterated upon.
 An object which will return data, one element at a time.

-Technically speaking, Python iterator object must implement two special methods,
+Technically speaking, a Python iterator object must implement two special methods,

 __next__(), collectively called the iterator protocol.